Shati Al-Qurm

 Shati Al-Qurum (also written Shatti Al-Qurm) is a residential locality and district situated on the coast of Muscat, the capital of the Sultanate of Oman.
 Known for its upscale businesses and expensive homes, it is also notable for being Muscat's diplomatic district due to many embassies and consulates being located there.

 Shatti Al-Qurum is bordered by Qurum to the east, the Ministries and Embassies to the west and Madinat Qaboos to the south.
 It is a recent development, begun in the mid-1980s.
 The most noticeable sight while driving down the Sultan Qaboos Street used to be the Intercontinental Hotel but today several other significant constructions have been built.
 Shati Al-Qurum is also the home of several more hotels including the Grand Hyatt, W Hotel Muscat, Crowne Plaza, and budget hotels such as Days Inn.
-After PDO, this is the most popular destination for expatriates living in Muscat.
+After Petroleum Development Oman, this is the most popular destination for expatriates living in Muscat.

 The common and unique feature to the district is the overwhelming number of white houses.
 Royal Opera House Muscat, cinema, theatre, schools and a hospital are also located there.